 Donate to me if you enjoy the below guide!

-I started using social media less a few years ago anyway, so this wasn’t a big change.
 In 2022, Elon Musk bought Twitter for a lump sum of money I will never have, which is why I’ve moved platforms completely.
-Even if you don’t have a Mastodon account, you can still follow me on Mastodon via RSS feed.
+Even if you don’t have a Fediverse account, you can still follow me there via RSS feed.

 An overview of the Fediverse.

-To understand Mastodon and how it works, you should know that even though it’s a different platform, it still operates like Twitter.
-It’s a social media platform that allows users to post short status messages up to 500 characters or more depending on where you sign up.
+Since Mastodon is what most people know when they mention the Fediverse, To understand Mastodon and how it works, you should know that even though it’s a different platform, it still operates like Twitter before Twitter died.
+It’s a social media platform that allows users to post short status messages or lengthy statuses depending on where you sign up.
 You can follow users, direct message them, reply to posts, and post media such as images and videos as well as audio clips.

 Mastodon is one small part of a connected software ecosystem called the Fediverse.
 Think of the Fediverse like a bridge that connects multiple platforms together by a protocol called Activity Pub.